RohanDamani/Chat-App/README.md

 ## React-Native Chat App

-This app uses socket.io on an express server, and connected to a react native app.
+This app uses socket.io on an express server, and connects to a react native app.

 Required: